terry-artwork/terry-artwork.github.io/pages/index.rst

 Have a good day, Terry.

-This is my featured piece of art.
-It is "The Tree" which is an acrylic on canvas that I'm selling for $50.
+This is my currently featured artwork.
 Click image for enlargement.

 .. thumbnail:: /images/tree_painting.jpg